cosmos72/stmx/doc/introduction.md

   without bugs).
 - it is NOT supposed to be used for all data structures in a Common Lisp program.
-STMX is intended only for the data accessed concurrently by multiple threads while being modified by at least one thread.
-And even in that case, transactional memory is **not always** needed: for simple modifications locking code is usually feasible; for complex, structural modifications transactions can help greatly.
+STMX is intended only for the data accessed concurrently by multiple threads while being destructively modified by at least one thread.
+  And even in that case, transactional memory is **not always** needed: for simple modifications locking code is usually feasible; for complex, structural modifications STMX can help greatly.
 - it is NOT a serialization or persistence framework.
 Rather, messing with metaclasses and playing (allowed) tricks with slots contents as STMX does, quite likely does **not** mix well with serialization or persistence